 We'll provide a lump sum payment to your estate if you die as a result of an injury you suffer whilst on your journey.
-We'll pay your estate \$50,000 for each deceased paying person.
+We'll pay your estate \$50,000 for each deceased person.

-- You're between 16 and 80 years old on the date your insurance starts - · You died as a direct result of an injury you suffered on your journey - An unexpected event caused the injury - Your estate gives us a medical report and any other materials or information we reasonably require that prove you died as a direct result of an injury you suffered on your journey
+- · You died as a direct result of an injury you suffered on your journey - An unexpected event caused the injury - Your estate gives us a medical report and any other materials or information we reasonably require that prove you died as a direct result of an injury you suffered on your journey